 Your journey begins in Cusco, the historic capital of the Inca Empire, and takes you along ancient paths once traveled by Andean civilizations.
-Over five other-worldly incredible days, you’ll hike past the crystal-clear Humantay Lake, traverse the snow-capped pass of Salkantay Mountain and descend into the lush cloud forest that borders the Amazon Jungle.
+Over five incredible days, you’ll hike past the crystal-clear Humantay Lake, traverse the snow-capped pass of Salkantay Mountain, and descend into the lush cloud forest that borders the Amazon Jungle.

 This immersive trek combines raw nature with comfort.
 Each evening, you’ll rest in cozy mountain lodges or scenic campsites and enjoy freshly prepared meals made from local ingredients.
-Our professional, English-speaking guides will enrich your journey with stories about incan mythology, local wildlife, and the unique ecology of the Andean highlands.
+Our professional, English-speaking guides will enrich your journey with stories about Inca mythology, local wildlife, and the unique ecology of the Andean highlands.

 Group Size